-Dr. Bradley owns and operates his own accredited office based surgical facility since 1999.
-Patients have their surgery in an extremely private setting, receive one on one personalized attention by Dr. Bradley and his staff in a professional environment which provides more patient comfort and safety than a hospital environment.
-Click here for more details
+Dr. Bradley performs his surgery at The Best U Now Plastic Surgery in Weston, Florida.
+Patients have their surgery in an extremely private setting, receive one on one personalized attention by Dr. Bradley and the staff in a professional environment which provides more patient comfort and safety than a hospital environment.

 When can I return to my normal lifestyle?

 You can return to work a few days after the procedure, but avoid strenuous physical activity with the breasts for 3 to 4 weeks.
 It will take 6 months to 1 year for scars to fade.

 Ready to book your procedure with Dr. Timothy Bradley?
 Contact us today to set up your consultation and begin your journey towards a new you!